 - GNOME, which is also the default Kali desktop environment, aims to be simple and easy to use.
 While the appearance is unique, it remains very customizable with a variety of available extensions.
 Like KDE, it uses more system resources than XFCE.

-Generally, I prefer the desktop environments that utilize as little system resources as possible.
-This allows me to focus on the task at hand and not worry about my laptop fan spinning out of control because I have 7 terminals, 2 browsers, 3 messengers, and Minesweeper open all at the same time.
+Generally, I prefer desktop environments that utilize as little system resources as possible.
+This allows me to focus on the task at hand and not worry about my laptop fan spinning out of control because I have seven terminals, two browsers, three messengers, and Minesweeper open all at the same time.